Homeowner.ca

 Lung cancer deaths from radon annually in Canada

-of Canadian homes above the 200 Bq/m³ guideline
+Canadian homes test at or above the 200 Bq/m³ guideline

 reduction possible with professional mitigation